Synthetixio/snx-grants-dao/proposals/discord-impersonate-protection-bot.md

 ## Title of proposal:
-A bot to report users trying to impersonate core team, guardians, etc...
+A bot to report known spammers and users trying to impersonate core team, guardians, etc...

 ## Description:
 There is a constant effort to protect discord members from getting scammed by impersonators.
 Its possible to react to new joiners or users changing their names and report if an impersonation get detected.

+Community member DKOB has offered resources where he keeps track of all banned spammers accross 500 discord channels.
+Those scammers bounce arround and many will try to join synthetix discord.
+We can recognize them and report when they join.
 ## Motivation:
 The bot would react to events related to user joining or renaming and either push a message to report an impersonation or delete the user automatically if that is the approach chosen.
+The bot will report if a know scammer joins based on the feed from 500 discord channels and their banned users.

 ## Additional information:
-1. The bot will react  to guildMemberAdd event and check if the name ressembles that of a predefined list of protected names
+1. The bot will react  to guildMemberAdd event and check if the name ressembles that of a predefined list of protected names, or the name is in the list of known scammers
-2. The bot will react  to guildMemberUpdate event and check if the name ressembles that of a predefined list of protected names
+2. The bot will react  to guildMemberUpdate event and check if the name ressembles that of a predefined list of protected names, or the name is in the list of known scammers
 3. If an impersonation is detected, a message is pushed to the channel "impersonation-protection" and guardins get a change to delete this user
 4. Alternately, the user can be deleted programatically
 ## Previous work: